 Therapeutic or relaxation– also known as ‘Western’ or ‘Swedish’ massage.
 One of the most popular forms of massage in Australia, this technique is designed to promote relaxation and improve blood circulation

 Neurostructural Integration Technique (NST) -an advanced and quicker form of the Bowen Technique.
 NST consists of cross fibre connective tissue manipulation.
 Gentle, soft tissue movements stimulate ligaments, tendons, muscles, nerves and fascia.
-It is designed to remove pain, physiological dysfunction and even psychological imbalances, by restoring the structural integrity of the body.
+It is designed to resolve pain, physiological dysfunction and even psychological imbalances, by restoring the structural integrity of the body.

 Baby massage – can help to treat constipation, colic and sleeping problems.
-Studies have found that regular massage helps premature babies to gain weight at a faster rate
+Studies have found that regular massage helps premature babies to gain weight at a faster rate.

 Reflexology – based on the principle that certain parts of the body reflect the whole.
 Reflex points, which relate to all parts of the body, can be found in the feet, hands, face and ears.
 These points respond to pressure, stimulating the body’s own natural healing process

 Tui na – A Chinese massage technique that aims to improve energy flow by working certain points on the body.
 The underlying principles of tui na massage are similar to those of acupuncture

 Sports – a blend of techniques that aim to enhance performance and help overworked muscles to recover quickly.

 Things to Remember